thisisobate/kyverno-website/src/content/docs/policies/other/require-deployments-have-multiple-replicas/require-deployments-have-multiple-replicas.md

     - name: deployment-has-multiple-replicas
       match:
         any:
           - resources:
               kinds:
                 - Deployment
       validate:
-        message: "Deployments should have more than one replica to ensure availability."
+        message: 'Deployments should have more than one replica to ensure availability.'
         pattern:
           spec:
-            replicas: ">1"
+            replicas: '>1'
 ```